edinvnode/pizza-app-nextjs/README.md

 ## Future Improvements

-**Authentication & Authorization** – Enhance security and session management with JWT/cookies

-**Shopping Cart & Checkout Flow** – Implement a full-featured cart and smooth checkout experience

-**Order History** – Allow users to view and track past orders with detailed information

-**Admin Dashboard UI** – Add advanced management for cakes, orders, users, and analytics

-**Payment Integration** – Support Stripe/PayPal or other payment gateways
+ – Enhance security and session management with JWT/cookies – Implement a full-featured cart and smooth checkout experience – Allow users to view and track past orders with detailed information – Add advanced management for cakes, orders, users, and analytics – Support Stripe/PayPal or other payment gateways

-**Delivery Tracking & Order Status** – Track orders from placement to delivery in real time

-**Statistics & Reporting** – Visualize sales, popular items, and user activity with charts

-**Live Chat Support** – Provide real-time messaging between customers and admins

-**Image Optimization** – Optimize media delivery using Next.js Image component

-**End-to-End Testing** – Implement critical flow tests with Playwright or Cypress
+ – Track orders from placement to delivery in real time – Visualize sales, popular items, and user activity with charts – Provide real-time messaging between customers and admins – Optimize media delivery using Next.js Image component – Implement critical flow tests with Playwright or Cypress

+---